DuncanMacKirik/IronAssaultVideoPlayer/README.md

 ## Why make it?
 From the moment I first saw the game (around 1997-98 I think), I remembered its distinctive videos and kept thinking, 'How are they stored?'.
 Well, now, 27 years after the game release, I went and looked how :-)
 I saw many similar projects for more popular retro games; in fact, there is either a remake or a tool collection for almost any other old game with FMVs.
 But I never found one for the Iron Assault.

+## What is its current status?
+4/5 (mostly done/beta version).
+Buildable and usable, but there is certainly more room for improvement.

 ## What is it made with?
 Delphi 10.x, Firemonkey framework (it's possible to modify it to be compiled with VCL, but what's the point).
 It can be compiled for non-Windows platforms and run there (checked with Debian Linux 11 x64).